Design-Dude/ddSpiral/README.md

 Download and double-click the latest version.
 Or drop it on the Sketch app icon.

 ## What it does
 You can make almost any spiral you can imagine.
-Just select up to 2 objects and/or an open path and run ddSpiral from the plugin menu.
+Just select up to 2 objects and/or an open path and run 🌀 ddSpiral from 🧰 ddTools in the plugin menu.
+You can also hit CTRL-ALT-SHIFT-S (All future ddTools wil use CTRL-ALT-SHIFT).
 The plugin presents you with an overlay for adjustments.

 ## How it works
 The spiral will behave slightly differently depending on the selected objects.
 As long as you stay in the overlay you can update the spiral by altering: